EUDAT-B2SAFE/B2SAFE-DPM/client/README.md

                         Path to config.ini
 ```
 Required parameters:

-the -T parameter is used to specify what is invoking the script.
-Is it an iRODS
-system hook, is it a periodic invocation running at set intervals or if it is
-started from the command line.

 The script has two modes to operate, (1) the http mode and (2) the file mode.
 The http mode requires the URL of the policy DB in the configuration file.